muckiware/MuckiFacilityPlugin/README.md

 # MuckiFacilityPlugin
-Muckiware Facility Plugin for Shopware 6 Webshops.
+Muckiware Facility Plugin for Shopware 6 Web shops.
 - The plugin provides a backup functionality for the database.